-Nicole Cherry is a graduate of the prestigious Juilliard School, having earned a Master’s of Music in violin performance as a student of the late Stephen Clapp.
-Ms. Cherry’s training has further exposed her to the teaching and mentorship of great artists such as the Guarneri String Quartet, pianist, Samuel Sanders, Isidore Cohen, Erick Friedman, Joseph Fuchs, Felix Galimir, and Jaap Schroeder.
+Ms. Cherry is a graduate of the Juilliard School having earned a Master of Music in violin performance as a student of the late Stephen Clapp.
+Ms. Cherry’s training has exposed her to the teaching and mentorship of great artists such as the Guarneri String Quartet, pianist, Samuel Sanders, Isidore Cohen, Erick Friedman, Joseph Fuchs Felix Galimir, and Jaap Schroeder.
 She has performed in ensembles conducted by Pierre Boulez, Leonard Slatkin, David Zinman, and as concertmaster under the baton of Mstislav Rostropovich.
-Comfortable in various styles of music, Ms. Cherry has shared the stage with a diverse list of artists such as members of prestigious chamber ensembles; the Colorado Quartet, Audubon Quartet, Pacifica Quartet, and the Cleveland Quartet as well behind great jazz and pop artists such as pianist Stanley Cowell, Brother Ah’s World Music Ensemble, Ann Hampton Callaway, and the late Whitney Houston.